-- Do a slope risk assessment and consider the possibilities: - a.
-If cut-over slash did move, where would it end up? - b.
-Are there parts of the slope that present a higher risk? - c.
+- 1. Do a slash mobilisation risk assessment and consider the possibilities: - If cut-over slash did move, where would it end up? - a.
+Are there parts of the slope that present a higher risk? - b.
 What would be the potential damage to downstream land, rivers and infrastructure if the slope failed?
-In the assessment consider: - Rainfall intensity and duration. - · Harvest area size. - Topography, geology and soils. - Social and community implications of visible slash outside the forest. - Water supply intakes. - Proximity to neighbouring properties, beaches, harbours, rivers, recreational areas. - Infrastructure such as culverts, roads, bridges, and state highways. - Riparian areas and remaining forested areas.
+In the assessment consider: - Rainfall intensity and duration. - Harvest area size. - Topography, geology and soils. - Social and community implications of visible slash outside the forest. - Water supply intakes. - Proximity to neighbouring properties, beaches, harbours, rivers, recreational areas. - Infrastructure such as culverts, roads, bridges, and state highways. - Riparian areas and remaining forested areas.